mongodb/mongo-go-driver/README.md

 Ensure the [`--networkMessageCompressors` flag](https://docs.mongodb.com/manual/reference/program/mongod/#cmdoption-mongod-networkmessagecompressors) on mongod or mongos includes `zlib` if testing zLib compression.

 -------------------------
-## Feedback
+## Contribution

-The MongoDB Go Driver is not feature complete, so any help is appreciated.
 Check out the [project page](https://jira.mongodb.org/browse/GODRIVER) for tickets that need completing.
 See our [contribution guidelines](CONTRIBUTING.md) for details.

 -------------------------
 ## Continuous Integration